-The facility is secured by a fixed and floating charge over all assets of the Closed Group.
+(i) Bisalloy Steel Group Limited's facility with Westpac Banking Corporation is secured by a fixed and floating charge over all assets of the Closed Group.
 The facility is subject to usual provisions such as negative covenants and various undertakings, including compliance with an equity ratio covenant, a leverage ratio covenant and an interest coverage ratio.
 The bank bill facility has a two-year term, whilst the other facilities are ongoing.
 The drawn invoice finance facility balance is limited to the value of the available collateral being eligible receivables and fluctuates daily.
 The facility is variable rate linked to an interest rate plus a fixed margin.
-The average variable interest rate for the year is 4.28% (2019: 5.19%).
+The average variable interest rate for the year is 3.53% (2020: 4.28%).

-ii) The Group had a THB 3m bank overdraft facility available to its Thailand based subsidiary as at 30 June 2020.
-These facilities are secured by a guarantee from Bisalloy Steel Group Limited.
+(ii) The bank overdraft facility available to its Thailand based subsidiary is secured by a guarantee from Bisalloy Steel Group Limited.

-iii) The Group has a IDR 44.5billion revolver facility as well as a USD\$0.5m Letter of Credit facility available to its Indonesian based subsidiary.
-These facilities are drawn to \$3.9m and secured by a charge over the assets of the Indonesian subsidiary and mature on 30 September 2020.
+(iii) The revolver facility and Letter of Credit facility available to its Indonesian based subsidiary are secured by a charge over the assets of the Indonesian subsidiary and mature on 30 September 2021.